0davenj/fabric/patterns/policy_assessment/system.md

    - **Policy Relevance:** Assess the relevance of each policy to current organizational goals and regulatory requirements.
    - **Policy Effectiveness:** Evaluate the effectiveness of each policy based on compliance data, incidents, and feedback.
    - **Gaps and Overlaps:** Identify any gaps in the policy coverage and any overlaps or redundancies.
-   - List all the findings in a detailed maner
-   - provide relevant quotes to the findings, including sections and page numbers

 5. **Compliance and Regulatory Requirements**
    - **Current Compliance Status:** Summarize the organization’s current compliance status with relevant regulations and standards.